ZADIK PRECISION

 Strong Hand Placement.

-Your support hand should be as high on the frame as possible with your thumb comfortabily extended straight out along the side of the frame.
+Your support hand should be as high on the frame as possible with your thumb comfortably extended straight out along the side of the frame.

 Fitting